Why do this?

 Check local TB breakdown data online

-Information on the location of ongoing breakdowns and breakdowns resolved in the last five years is available on a web-based interactive map called ibTB.
+Information on the location of ongoing and resolved TB breakdowns in England and Wales over the last 10 years is available on ibTB, an online interactive map.
 Awareness of local TB breakdowns will help you to better understand the nature and scale of the disease threat to your herd.

-Defra also publish quarterly regional reports for the Low Risk Area (LRA) and Edge Area of England describing the most likely causes of TB breakdowns and providing an overview of the scale of the TB problem.
+The Animal & Plant Health Agency publishes bovine TB epidemiology reports for the Low Risk Area (LRA), Edge Area and whole of England describing the most likely causes of TB breakdowns and providing an overview of the scale of the TB problem.

 Put in place effective barriers between neighbouring herds

-It is important to maintain perimeter fencing that prevents direct contact with neighbouring cattle, as well as straying and mixing with stock from other herds e.g. double fencing.
-The boundary should be as wide as is practically possible but at least three metres.
+It's important to maintain perimeter fencing that prevents direct contact with neighbouring cattle, as well as straying and mixing with stock from other herds.
+This can be achieved by installing double fencing.
+The boundary should be as wide as is practically possible, but at least three metres.

-This is particularly important for farms with multiple land parcels as they have more neighbours and therefore are at increased risk of being exposed to infection.
-If possible, you should avoid grazing cattle in fields that are adjacent to fields that have livestock in at the same time or where manure or slurry is being spread.
+This is particularly important for farms with multiple land parcels as they have more neighbours and therefore are at increased risk of being exposed to TB infection.
+If possible, you should avoid grazing cattle in fields that are adjacent to fields that have livestock in at the same time, or where manure or slurry is being spread

 Avoid sharing equipment or vehicles with other farms

-Indirect transmission can occur via equipment that has been contaminated with M. bovis and other pathogens.
-Some pieces of equipment carry a greater risk than others – equipment for handling and spreading manure, or for handling and transporting livestock, is likely to pose a higher risk than equipment that has had no contact with animals or their excretions.
+Indirect transmission can occur via equipment that has been contaminated with M. bovis bacteria and other pathogens.
+Some pieces of equipment carry a greater risk than others.
+Equipment for handling and spreading manure, or for handling and transporting livestock, is likely to pose a higher risk than equipment that has had no contact with animals or their excretions.

 Avoid sharing cattle grazing with other herds

-Sharing grazing land with livestock owned by other people is particularly risky, particularly in the HRA, where potentially infected livestock may come into close contact with uninfected cattle through direct contact or indirectly at shared watering and feeding points.
+Sharing grazing land with livestock owned by other people is particularly risky, particularly in high TB incidence areas where potentially infected livestock may come into close contact with uninfected cattle through direct contact or indirectly at shared watering and feeding points.